-In Mexico February second is Día de la Candelaria, or Candlemas, the day that marks the end of the Christmas season.
-It falls exactly forty days after Christmas because according to Jewish tradition women were considered unclean after birth for forty days and it was required of them to wait that period before bringing their newborn babies to the temple.
+In Mexico February 2nd is Dia de la Candelaria (Candlemas) the day that marks the end of the Christmas season.
+It falls forty days after Christmas.
+According to Jewish tradition, women were considered unclean after birth for forty days.
+They were required to wait that period before bringing their newborn babies to the temple.

 The name Candelaria comes from the tradition of blessing the candles and giving them to churchgoers that day.
 The candles are reminders of the Christmas lights and symbolize the words to Joseph and Mary that Jesus would be “a light for revelation to the Gentiles and for glory to your people Israel.”

 Dia de la Candelaria – A celebration with indigenous roots